ZockiRR/RustSirens/README.md

   "MountNeeded": true,
   // Global config for enabling the usage of sounds for sirens "SoundEnabled": true,

-  // These are the siren melodies usable ingame, the german police siren is preconfigured "Sirens": [
+  // These are the sirens usable ingame, the german police siren and some silent warning lights are preconfigured "Sirens": [
     {
       // Mapping name to identify the siren while attaching